-In the event of a sudden death, hospitalisation or acute crisis the Chaplaincy can be contacted.
+In the event of a sudden death, hospitalisation or acute crisis the Chaplaincy can be contacted at any time.

-We offer personal support for students and staff, regardless of religious affiliation.
+We offer personal support for students and staff, whether or not you have a religious affiliation or consider yourself to be religious.

-If you would like support that is specific to your religious faith, then you should be able to find someone in our list of Honorary Chaplains and Belief Contacts.
+If you would like support that is specific to your religious faith (including Humanism), then you should be able to find someone in our list of Honorary Chaplains and Belief Contacts.
 Many of them have an email address listed on their profile - the remainder can be contacted via the Chaplaincy.

 The University has a wide variety of mental health and wellbeing services.
 Some events put a focus on the academic aspects of University life such as essay writing and exam preparation.
 Others offer the opportunity to learn about the steps you can take to help with common difficulties like ‘being stuck’ or ‘low confidence.’
 There are drop ins, workshops and courses to teach you skills you can apply more widely like Mindfulness and Tai chi.